|1. Trade and Language|

 2. Despite gains from trade, factor prices will be equalized (wait until we cover this topic in the Heckscher-Ohlin model).

-3. Convergence of per capita income .
-(K/L ratio falls as income rises).
-A nation's economic power depends on its population.
+3. Convergence of per capita income in the absence of technological changes .
+(K/L ratio falls as income rises): A nation's economic power depends on its population.

 |4.
 How to measure Significance of International Trade|